TYPO3-Documentation/DocsTypo3Org-Homepage/WebRootResources/README.md

 at https://github.com/TYPO3-Documentation/DocsTypo3Org-Homepage
 automatically updates these resource files on the documentation server.

+Note that NEW / additional resource files and directories in this directory itself (parallel to the README.md you are currently reading, so files like robots.txt and directories) do NOT go live automatically: The deployment task links single files one by one and needs new entries if new/additional files or directories should end up in the document root of the live server.
+This needs an adaption of the deployment task, and thus communication with the TYPO3 GmbH persons to achieve that.
+File changes of existing files and changing content of existing files however go live immediately if pushing to the master branch.

 The resources here especially contain the main 't3SphinxThemeRtd' folder that is used by all rendered documentation published to the documentation server:
 Usually, if rendering documentation of some TYPO3 project locally, the result is 'self contained'